 If you have Outlook on your phone, you should have Teams too.
 Plus, you get some added features from the app as opposed to using the browser version.

 Configure your notifications.

-Only create new Teams when you must.
+Only create new Teams when it makes sense.

 A new Team comes with a lot of stuff.
 You don’t have to use everything that comes with it.

 In addition to conversations, you get a SharePoint site, a Planner plan, and sometimes more.

 Keep Teams as your internal collaboration tool; use email for more formal, external communication.